jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/2_Hydrogen/0_H2_Prop.typ

   caption: [Constants $a_i, b_i, c_i$ used in the @eq_6 for approximating the compressibility factor $Z$ of hydrogen as a real gas @Lemmon2008.], )<tab_19>

 The difference between ideal and real gas for selected different temperatures, over a pressure range of $ 0 "bar" "to" 700 "bar"$ compressed hydrogen and over the real gas factors is depicted in @fig_17.
-It is clearly evident that the deviation between ideal and real gas behavior becomes more pronounced with increasing pressure.
-Additionally, the temperature influence between
+It is evident that the deviation between ideal and real gas behavior becomes more pronounced with increasing pressure.
-$ 50 "K and" 100 "K "$ exhibits strongly nonlinear behavior.
+Additionally, the temperature influence between $ 50 "K and" 100 "K "$ exhibits highly nonlinear behavior.
 These observations highlight the importance of considering real gas effects when dealing with hydrogen at high pressures and varying temperatures.

 #figure(